adamplabarge/react-crud-geospatial-data/README.md

-# Docker Compose React, Nodejs and MySQL example
+# Docker Compose React, Nodejs and MySQL CRID with Data Visualization

 ## Run the System
 We can easily run the whole with only a single command: